isomerpages/moe-standrewsjc/_curriculum/Subject Combinations.md

 </tbody>
 </table>
 <p><strong>Note:</strong></p>
-<p>At most ONE of the following subjects may be used to replace one H2 subject in the above combinations provided students fulfil the contrasting subject requirement:</p>
+<p align="justify">At most ONE of the following subjects may be used to replace one H2 subject in the above combinations provided students fulfil the contrasting subject requirement:</p>
 <ul>
 <li>H2 Art</li>
 <li>H2 Chinese Language &amp; Literature (with the exception of 3A2 and 3A3)</li>
-<li>H2 Tamil Language &amp; Literature (with the exception of 3A2 and 3A3)</li>
+<li align="justify">H2 Tamil Language &amp; Literature (with the exception of 3A2 and 3A3)</li>
 </ul>
 <ol start="5" type="1">
-<li>For subject combinations with low demand, the College reserves the right to decide whether such subject combinations would be offered.</li>
+<li align="justify">For subject combinations with low demand, the College reserves the right to decide whether such subject combinations would be offered.</li>
 <li>In choosing your subject combination, it is critical that you consider the course you would like to pursue at the tertiary level.</li>
-<li>The following tables show the&nbsp;<strong>4 H2 Subject Combinations</strong>&nbsp;offered in SAJC for 2021.
+<li align="justify">The following tables show the&nbsp;<strong>4 H2 Subject Combinations</strong>&nbsp;offered in SAJC for 2021.
 These combinations will only be offered if there is sufficient demand.
 Do note that students may take up 4 H2 subjects only if they have attained a L1R5 (without bonus points) of 9 or lower.</li>
 </ol>
 <h4><strong><u>Arts Subject Combinations</u></strong></h4>
 <table>